Dear Friends of Brooklyn Community Pride Center:

 Appointments may be up to 2 hours in length and should be requested at least one calendar day in advance by emailing our reception desk or calling (347) 889-7719.

-Unscheduled or drop-in appointments will be allowed on a case-by-case basis so long as it does not cause us to exceed our 15 person maximum capacity, interfere with a scheduled appointment, or otherwise increase the risk of COVID-19 transmission.
+Unscheduled or drop-in appointments will be allowed on a case-by-case basis so long as it does not exceed our maximum capacity, interfere with a scheduled appointment, or otherwise increase the risk of COVID-19 transmission.

 ALL PEOPLE ENTERING THE CENTER WILL BE REQUIRED TO WEAR A FACE COVERING/MASK, TO WASH OR SANITIZE THEIR HANDS UPON ENTERING, AND OBSERVE 6′ SOCIAL DISTANCING WHILE WITHIN THE BUILDING OR WAITING TO ENTER THE BUILDING.

-Visitors to the Center will be screened.
-You should not visit the Center if you answer yes to any of these questions:
+Visitors will have their temperature read by a touchless digital thermometer upon arrival and guests with temperatures exceeding 100° F will be denied entry.
+You should not visit the Center if you answer YES to any of these questions:

 - Do you have a fever or chills?